TheXDS/VivLib/docs/CONTRIBUTING.md

 - Correctness of generated unit-test (I know you'll do this one, I would)
 - Removal of redundant in-code comments — those generally just add unwanted noise.
 - Most definitely, **Test the code**.
 AI coding agents are known to hallucinate a lot, especially with obscure or very recent frameworks.

+### Notes on SOLID
+When Uncle Bob came up with SOLID, he just wanted us to deal with less headaches for maintainability in the future.
+It's a laudable goal.
+But then, some people took this idea and really ran with it, to the point where it became a bit ridiculous.

+Use SOLID, but responsibly.
+Do not create absurd levels of abstraction layers just because of "Single responsibility" and "Interface segregation".
+Yes, a method should only have access to the members they really need.
+But, if a bit of a larger interface could be used by two different methods that have only slightly different requirements then it would not make sense to segregate and create a bunch of tiny interfaces just so that you are adhering strictly to ISP or SRP.

+Single responsibility is good.
+But if stuff is too closely related, then maybe they could be grouped together.
+Codecs and serializers are a good example.
+SRP/ISP could have dictated that I should have one interface and class each for reading and for writing.
+Well, as far as I know, there's only one correct way to serialize an FCE model.
+Alternate implementations that yield the same results and have the exact same effect would not make any sense, so having an interface just so that I can replace the implementation of the serializer part is unnecessary.

+As for dependency injection...
+Again, if you have the single implementation of something that does what you need, there is not too much harm in not religiously using DI.
+It goes case-by-case, because we still want to have classes that are testeable, but sometimes a decenty well written coupled class that can be integrationally-tested is better than add a bunch of extra steps to what should be a simple functionality.

 ## 💬 Commit Guidelines